Adjacency matrix

 In graph theory and computer science, an adjacency matrix is a square matrix used to represent a finite graph.
-The elements of the matrix indicate whether pairs of vertices are adjacent or not in the graph.
+The elements of the matrix indicate whether pairs of vertices are adjacent or not within the graph.

 In the special case of a finite simple graph, the adjacency matrix is a (0,1)-matrix with zeros on its diagonal.
 If the graph is undirected (i.e. all of its edges are bidirectional), the adjacency matrix is symmetric.

 The relationship between a graph and the eigenvalues and eigenvectors of its adjacency matrix is studied in spectral graph theory.

 The adjacency matrix of a graph should be distinguished from its incidence matrix, a different matrix representation whose elements indicate whether vertex–edge pairs are incident or not, and its degree matrix, which contains information about the degree of each vertex.